kozlov2010ss-code/autonomous-normative-rulemaking/README.md

 ## License

-The text of the paper is shared for academic and research use.
+The text is shared for academic and research use.
 See the license file for details.